NextechSystems/selectapidocspub/source_r4/includes/_organization.md

 ### Overview
 A physical location where services are provided.
 This may or may not be under the practice's management.
+An organization is effectively the same logical entity as a location.
+There is only a slight delta between a fhir organization and fhir location.

 ### Fields
 | Name | Description | Type | Initial Version |